jduimovich/dance-standard-pipelines/pac/docker-build-rhtap/README.md

-docker-build in RHTAP format
+# docker-build in RHTAP format

+The PaC templates are in RHTAP format with inline task definitions.
-PaC template for dockerfile builds.
+This pipeline is used to create dockerfile builds.